godamartonaron/GODA_pyPPG/docs/_build/html/_sources/README.rst.txt

 1. **Loading a raw PPG signal**: The toolbox can accept PPG signals in various file formats such as *.mat*, *.txt*, *.csv*, or *.edf*.
 These files should contain raw PPG data along with the corresponding sampling rate.

-   -  *.mat*: Data should be stored in two variables within the file: (i) 'Fs’ representing the sampling frequency, and (ii) 'Data’, a vector containing the raw PPG signal.
+   -  *.mat*: Data should be stored in two variables within the file: (i) 'Fs' representing the sampling frequency, and (ii) 'Data’, a vector containing the raw PPG signal.
-   -  *.txt*: The raw PPG signal should be stored in tabular form (single tab or space-delimited), and you need to provide the sampling frequency as an input parameter to the script using 'fs’.
+   -  *.txt*: The raw PPG signal should be stored in tabular form (single tab or space-delimited), and you need to provide the sampling frequency as an input parameter to the script using 'fs'.
    -  *.csv*: This format stores raw PPG signal data with comma separation.
-Similar to .txt, the sampling frequency must be provided as an input parameter to the script using 'fs’.
+Similar to .txt, the sampling frequency must be provided as an input parameter to the script using 'fs'.
-   -  *.edf*: The `European Data Format <https://www.edfplus.info/>`__ is supported, and it applies 'Pleth’ channel by default.
+   -  *.edf*: The `European Data Format <https://www.edfplus.info/>`__ is supported, and it applies 'Pleth' channel by default.
 However, if using a different channel name, then the user needs to define it themselves.

 2. **Preprocessing**: The raw signal is filtered to remove unwanted noise and artifacts.
 Subsequently, the signal is resampled to 75 Hz.
 3. **Pulse wave segmentation**: The toolbox employs a peak detector to identify the systolic peaks.
 It uses an `improved version <https://arxiv.org/abs/2307.10398>`__ of a beat detection algorithm originally proposed in `(Aboy et al. 2005) <https://doi.org/10.1109/TBME.2005.855725>`__.
 Based on the peak locations, the toolbox also detects the pulse onsets and offsets, which indicate the start and end of the PPG pulse waves.